ChanlChanl

 // does NOT attempt to diagnose

-The "DO NOT" list in the example above came from real failure observations — models tend to hedge with "I'm not a doctor, but..." and then effectively diagnose anyway.
-Negative prompts catch that specific pattern.
-When you're running scenario-based testing against your agents, you'll discover these failure patterns quickly, and negative prompts are the fastest way to patch them.
+That "DO NOT" list came from real failure observations — models tend to hedge with "I'm not a doctor, but..." and then effectively diagnose anyway.
+When you're running scenario-based testing against your agents, you'll discover these patterns quickly, and negative prompts are the fastest way to patch them.

 typescript